Student Government Overview

 The executive branch is led by the ASUU President, Vice Presidents, and Chief of Staff.
 It is composed of eleven boards with broad functions, ranging from providing resources to students, advocating for students to administrators, and engaging students in events and programs.
 Each board is led by a director and associate directors, with assistance from volunteer board members.

-ASUU Executive Branch Page
+ASUU Executive Branch

 ""